The United States Congress designated the Mollie Beattie Wilderness (map

 and is managed by the Fish and Wildlife Service.

-No other region of America has seen less human impact than the northeastern corner of Alaska.
+Possibly no other region of America has seen less human impact than the northeastern corner of Alaska.
 Here the Brooks Range bulges up near the Arctic Ocean to create a unique combination of habitats, including arctic, subarctic, and alpine ecosystems.
-Approximately 200 miles by 200 miles, the Arctic National Wildlife Refuge stretches down both sides of the Brooks Range here, occupying almost 20 million acres--the size of South Carolina.
-Peaks reaching 9,000 feet, the highest in the Brooks, look northward across rolling tundra cut by serpentine rivers and dotted with clusters of freshwater lakes.
+Elevations rise from sea level in the northern portion of the Wilderness to peaks reaching nearly 9,000 feet.
+The highest in the Brooks, look northward across rolling tundra cut by serpentine rivers and dotted with clusters of freshwater lakes.
 Farther north lie the barrier islands and saltwater lagoons of the Arctic Ocean.
-Southward the terrain drops from treeless mountains into broad conifer-and hardwood-covered valleys.
-By Arctic standards, the refuge’s mammal population is abundant: brown bears, moose, wolves, wolverines, and red foxes everywhere; Dall sheep and marmots in the high mountains; black bears, coyotes, lynx, porcupines, and beavers in the forestland; musk oxen and arctic foxes on the north slopes; polar bears on the ice pack; and the 110,000-member Porcupine caribou herd in winter in the southern portion.
+Southward the terrain drops from treeless mountains into broad conifer-and hardwood-covered valleys including tall spruce, birch, and aspen.
+By Arctic standards, the Wilderness’s mammal population is abundant: brown bears, moose, wolves, wolverines, and red foxes everywhere; Dall sheep and marmots in the high mountains; black bears, coyotes, lynx, porcupines, and beavers in the forestland; musk oxen and arctic foxes on the north slopes; polar bears on the ice pack; and the 110,000-member Porcupine caribou herd in winter in the southern portion.
 Beluga and bowhead whales migrate along the coast with ringed and bearded seals.
 Migratory birds flock here, some traveling all the way from Antarctica.
+Mollie Bettie Wilderness receives 12.2 inches of precipitation, annually.
+The warmest temperatures come in July and average between 48 F to 73 F. The coldest temperatures come in January and average between -24 F to -8 F.